Tests and scans

 Examination of your prostate

 To examine your prostate, your doctor might put a finger into your back passage (rectum).
-They feel your prostate through the wall of your rectum.
+They feel your prostate through your rectum wall.
 This procedure is also called a digital rectal exam (DRE).

 Why you might have this